Curtiss A: Career

+As a musician

 Curtiss formed Wire, his first Twin Cities band, in 1969 and played with various permutations of that group through the 1970s.
 (Almsted's band is unrelated to the English post-punk band of the same name.)
 His first recording, a six-song EP, was with the Spooks, which he started with future Replacements guitarist Slim Dunlap.

 In 1978, Curtiss (as Buzz Barker) released the single-cum-political rant "I Don’t Wanna Be President".
 Its B-side, "Land of the Free", was played at Solidarity rallies as the Polish trade union protested martial law.
 Following those classic singles, Twin/Tone released a full-length album in 1980.
 The acclaimed Courtesy received four stars in Rolling Stone.
 Curtiss followed with two more albums on Twin/Tone, The Damage is Done and A Scarlet Letter, the latter produced by Al Anderson of NRBQ.
+Dunlap, his longtime bandmate, split off in 1987 after being recruited to join the Replacements.
+Scarlet Letter, a collection of songs about love, adultery, and jealousy, was named after the 1850 Nathaniel Hawthorne novel.

+In a retrospective review of Curtiss' Twin/Tone albums, Trouser Press' Robbins called Courtesy "energetic rockers in a niche between Marshall Crenshaw, Bruce Springsteen and George Thorogood, but much rawer and less predictable."
+He called Damage Is Done "a more mature record" with "well-drawn, heartfelt songs."
+Noting that A Scarlet Letter was made after a particularly bad year in Curtiss' personal life, Robbins said that the album was "easily his best record", a set of resonant roots rock" whose "nakedly emotional missives ... get soulful treatment from Almsted’s impassioned voice, which has really come to resemble (Willy) DeVille’s."
+A Scarlet Letter was dedicated (unironically, claimed Robbins) to Ike Turner.

 The next LP was to have been produced by Peter Holsapple and the dBs, but Curtiss took a break from performing following a family tragedy.

+Since his return to music, Curtiss has released several albums.
+He plays throughout the Twin Cities with his band, The Jerks of Fate.

+In 2020, Curtiss released the album Jerks of Fate, named after his longtime backing band.
+The album was recorded at Creation Audio in Minneapolis and produced by John Fields, with Flipp singer Brynn Arens as executive producer.
+The album was put together from more than 100 songs that he had recorded on demo tapes in the years after 1987's A Scarlet Letter.

+His annual Lennon show is being documented by Twin Cities filmmaker Amy Buchanan.